n8williams/auctane_ex/README.md

 **TODO: Add description**

 ## Testing
+- Ensure your shell session/environment has a path variable set for the API key for testing, `export TEST_SHIP_ENGINE_API_KEY=XXXX` or in a `.env` file if you are using a setup like Docker.
-- To run unit tests, run `mix test`.
+- To run unit tests, run `MIX_ENV=test mix test` or Ensure your shell session/environment has a path variable set, `MIX_ENV=test` and run `mix test`.
 - To run static code analysis using credo, run `mix credo --strict`.
 - To run the mix code formatter, run `mix format --check-formatted` (or ensure you have run `mix format` to ensure your files are formatted to avoid any errors with the check).

-## Configuration
-Copy the .env_example file, and rename to .env and update with your local values.

 See also: https://github.com/christopheradams/elixir_style_guide#comments
 https://chris.beams.io/posts/git-commit/